enyojs/ares-project/README.md

 ### Install

-1. Install Node.js 0.8.21 (or later, including 0.10.x) & its associated NPM (Node Package Manager) from a binary distribution, for example at [nodejs.org](http://nodejs.org/download/)
+1. Install Node.js 0.10.19 (or later) & its associated NPM (Node Package Manager) from a binary distribution, for example at [nodejs.org](http://nodejs.org/download/)
 1. Install `ares-ide` using NPM:

 		$ npm -d install ares-ide